brooklynrail/brooklynrail-platform/content/people/andrew-paul-woolbright.md

   with Angela Dufresne and Cash Ragona at the Hole; and curated shows at Provincetown Fine Arts Work Center and Hesse Flatow in the summer or 2022.
-He currently teaches at School of Visual Arts and Pratt Institute and is a 2021-2022 resident at the Sharpe Walentas Studio Program in Dumbo.
+He currently teaches at School of Visual Arts and Pratt Institute and is a 2021-2022 resident at the Sharpe-Walentas Studio Program in Dumbo.
 portraits:
   - media: 2021/03/andrew-paul-woolbright
 rail_contributor_url: https://brooklynrail.org/contributor/Andrew-Paul-Woolbright